An HR Leader’s Guide to Compensation and Benefits

 Rewards are in the midst of a transition from the strictly standardised to the highly personalised.
 This includes delivering compensation and benefits (C&B) in a continuous way that is aligned more closely with individual preferences and based on an employee’s whole contribution.

 Discussions around ‘Workplace of the Future’ kickstarted this ChapmanCG’s HR leaders’ roundtable, co-hosted by DSM.
-Tracy Goh‘s summary of these roundtable discussions covers compensation and benefits, and their place in the future of work.
+This is a summary of these roundtable discussions covers compensation and benefits, and their place in the future of work.
 It is always a two-way process in the rewards journey.
 Top-down; leaders play a critical role in being forward-looking and ensuring the readiness of the company.
 Taking responsibility in driving the purpose, instead of communicating it as ‘just another HR programme’.
 Bottoms-up; employees need to take ownership of their own development plans, have open and frequent feedback to value-add and drive synergies in the teams.
 Click through to read more.

 Podcast: The Future of Employee Engagement